wloving77/dmtl4-MCS/src/introduction.md

 e and f in s, then if (e, f) is in r then so is (f, e).
 Learning to think abstractly is a major underlying aim of a DMT class.

 It isn't just the expressiveness, either.
-Ssets and relations are represented by logical memberships predicates in our formalizations, consistent with Lean's mathlib.
+Sets and relations are represented by logical memberships predicates in our formalizations, consistent with Lean's mathlib.
 Students thus also learn to reason across definitional abstraction boundaries and to use this skill to make progress in proof constructions.
 Another mark of success for a course like this